Private equity seeks to soothe $163 billion headache

 In a low interest rate world, big investors with expanding pools of money are increasingly turning to alternative assets for returns.

 The figure is set to be higher for this year and managers' dilemma looks likely to intensify.
-In Europe alone in 2016, major outfits including Apax [APAX.UL], BC Partners [BCPRT.UL], Charterhouse [CHCAP.UL], Cinven [CINV.UL] and Permira [PERM.UL] will all be raising funds.
+In Europe alone in 2016, major outfits including Apax, BC Partners, Charterhouse, Cinven and Permira will all be raising funds.
 Just those five are seeking around $30 billion, according to Reuters calculations.

 Industry figures say firms will have to get creative in order to deploy their cash, going beyond the traditional majority buyout format.